-Pochettino Relaxed Over Mbappe Injury
+Pochettino relaxed over Mbappe injury

-Paris Saint-Germain superstar Kylian Mbappe is not thought to be in danger of missing Wednesday's Champions League semi-final first leg against Manchester City despite sustaining a knock on Saturday.

-Mbappe scored two of PSG's goals in their straightforward 3-1 win at Metz, a victory that lifted the Parisians back to the top of the table – at least until Sunday.
+Mbappe scored two of PSG's goals in a straightforward 3-1 win at Metz, a victory that lifted the Parisian side back to the top of the table at least until Monday (AEST), when Lille can retake top spot with a win at fourth-placed Lyon.

 Those goals took Mbappe to 19 goal involvements away from home this season, more than anyone else in Europe's top five leagues, while only Erling Haaland (10) and Robert Lewandowski (nine) have more braces.